substance/legacy-docs/handbook.md

 ### Getting started

 This section is intended to be a step to step guide on how to use the module to programmatically create and transform digital documents of any kind.
+We're using our reference implementation of the document interface, Substance.Article.
+It features basic content types such as paragraphs, headings, images and codeblocks.

 **Start tracking a new document.**